zhendrikse/science/nature.md

   <a href="glowscript/Raindrops.html">
     <img alt="Raindrops" src="./images/raindrops.png" title="Click to animate"/>
   </a>
-  <figcaption>"There are holes in the sky.
+  <figcaption><br/>"There are holes in the sky.
 Where the rain gets in.
 But they're ever so small.
   That's why the rain is thin" &mdash;
-  <a href="https://en.wikipedia.org/wiki/Spike_Milligan">Spike Milligan</a>.<br/>
+  <a href="https://en.wikipedia.org/wiki/Spike_Milligan">Spike Milligan</a>.
   </figcaption>
 </figure>
 <figure style="float: right; width: 50%; text-align: center">